MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/france/emea-fra-cash-registers.md

     - **Reprint time 12H** or **Reprint time 24H** – This field prints the time of a receipt copy in the selected format.
     - **Reprint digital signature** – This field prints an extract from the digital signature of a receipt copy.
     - **NF 525 Certificate** – This field prints the category and number of the certificate of compliance that an authorized body issued to Dynamics 365 Commerce version 10 per the NF 525 certification requirements.
-    - **Software Version** – This field prints the version of the software that was certified per the NF 525 certification requirements and that is used to produce receipts (for example, **Microsoft Dynamics 365 Commerce v.10**).
+    - **Software Version** – This field prints the version of the software used to produce receipts that was certified per the NF 525 certification requirements (for example, **Microsoft Dynamics 365 Commerce v.10**).

         > [!NOTE]
         > If you customize the POS application, and your customizations affect the compliance of the application, you might have to request a new certificate of compliance from an accredited body.
 In this case, you must override the certificate category and number, and specify a corresponding software version number.
 Otherwise, the default values for the certificate category and number will be printed.